tmokmss/dify-on-aws-cdk/README.md

 > [!WARNING]
 > If you enable `allowAnySysCalls` flag, please make sure that code executed in your Dify tenant can be fully trusted.

+Please also refer to this blog article for more details: [Using any Python libraries in Dify's code block](https://tmokmss.hatenablog.com/entry/use-any-python-packages-on-dify-sandbox)

 ## Clean up
 To avoid incurring future charges, clean up the resources you created.